All Episodes

 Why wouldn't they want partisan observers in every precinct in the country for the benefit of everybody?

-That means Democrats, Republicans, independent, whatever parties are on the ballot, yet they get to watch the voting up close all day.
+That means Democrats, Republicans, Independent, whatever parties are on the ballot, yet they get to watch the voting up close all day.

-Not watching what who people are voting for, but meaning watching what's going on, making sure that everything is done in the right way, making sure ballots are safely secured, and watch the vote counting all night.
+Not watching who people are voting for, but meaning watching what's going on, making sure that everything is done in the right way, making sure ballots are safely secured, and watch the vote counting all night.

 The only reason I can think of is because they think it benefits them.